 The computer will then allocate you at random (like rolling a dice) to one (or sometimes more) of the possible treatment options, depending on what illness you have and what your doctors think is suitable.
-In all cases this will include the usual standard of care for your hospital and it may also include additional treatment, which might be given by mouth or injection.
+Other than being allocated to receive, or not receive, the study treatment, you will be given the same standard care as if you did not join the study.
 Neither you nor your doctors can choose which of these treatments you will be allocated.
 Additional information about your health will be recorded and entered into the study computer.
 No additional visits will be required after you leave the hospital.

-Information about your health (before, during, and after the study) may be obtained from medical records or databases (including NHS Digital, Public Health England, other equivalent bodies, and genetic or other research databases if you have provided samples to them) so that the study team can get more detailed or longer term information about the effects of the study treatments on your health for up to 10 years after your discharge.
+Information about your health (before, during, and after the study) may be obtained from medical records or databases (including NHS England, the UK Health Security Agency, other equivalent bodies, and genetic or other research databases if you have provided samples to them) so that the study team can get more detailed or longer term information about the effects of the study treatments on your health for up to 10 years after your discharge.
 For pregnant women we will collect your and your baby's outcome from the UK Obstetric Surveillance System.
 We may write to you to tell you about the trial periodically, but you will be able to opt-out of these communications if you prefer.
 Your GP may be informed of any issues relevant to your participation in the trial.